damlayurtkulu/DSA210_Project/README.md

 If these correlations prove to be weak or inconsistent, it might indicate that variables other than unemployment like credit availability, local cultural customs, marketing strategies, or pricing variations have a greater impact on consumer purchasing decisions.

+# Analysis Results

+ - ## H1: Relationship Between Unemployment Rate and Average Purchase Amount

+   This hypothesis examined whether higher unemployment rates in U.S. states correspond to a decrease in the average purchase amount per transaction.
+A Pearson correlation test was performed to measure the linear association between the two variables.

+   Correlation coefficient: 0.0369

+   P-value: 0.021

+   Although the p-value is below 0.05, indicating statistical significance, the actual correlation coefficient is very close to zero.
+This implies that the relationship between unemployment rate and average spending is extremely weak and practically negligible.
+In other words, even if the association is statistically detectable, it is far too small to have any real-world significance.

+   Interpretation: The data does not support the expectation that individuals in high-unemployment states spend less.
+Average purchase amounts remain nearly constant regardless of unemployment levels.

+   ### H1 is not supported.

+ - ## H2: Relationship Between Unemployment Rate and Purchase Frequency This hypothesis proposed that consumers in states with higher unemployment rates shop less frequently.
+Since purchase frequency was expressed using labels such as “Weekly,” “Monthly,” or “Annually,” these categories were converted into approximate numerical frequencies.
+Missing values were removed before applying Pearson correlation.

+   Correlation coefficient: 0.0221

+   P-value: 0.2027

+   The correlation is again extremely close to zero, and the p-value is well above 0.05, indicating no statistical significance.

+   Interpretation: There is no evidence that purchase frequency differs meaningfully based on unemployment rates.
+Consumers appear to maintain similar shopping routines regardless of the economic conditions of their state.

+   ### H2 is not supported.

+ - ## H3: Association Between Unemployment Group and Discount/Promo Code Usage
+   To test whether consumers in high-unemployment states rely more on discounts or promo codes, a chi-square test was conducted using unemployment groups (Low, Medium, High) and the “Discount Applied” variable.

+   Chi-square statistic: 0.4648

+   P-value: 0.7926

+   The extremely high p-value indicates no statistically significant relationship between unemployment level and discount usage.

+   Interpretation: Consumers do not appear more likely to use discounts or promotional codes simply because they live in states with higher unemployment.
+Discount usage remains nearly identical across all unemployment categories.

+   ### H3 is not supported.
+ - ## H4: Association Between Unemployment Group and Subscription Status

+   This hypothesis tested whether subscription-based purchases (e.g., membership or recurring services) differ across unemployment levels.
+A chi-square test was conducted.

+   Chi-square statistic: 0.6545

+   P-value: 0.7209

+   Again, the p-value is high, indicating no significant association.

+   Interpretation: Subscription behavior does not change meaningfully across unemployment levels.
+Consumers in high-unemployment states maintain subscriptions at rates similar to those in low-unemployment states.

+   ### H4 is not supported.

 # Limitations & Future Work
 - The datasets are aggregated by state and may not perfectly represent all individual behaviors.
 - Income levels, living costs, and local economic factors are not directly included in this analysis.